usaid-cs/yesterday-i-learned/random.md

 - Back in other people's days, they made "shaving cream" by rubbing the shaving brush on a piece of soap.
 None of you cheese-eating, soft-soiled, "shaving-cream-in-a-can" business.
 - [Train tracks just happen to be around the same width as Roman roads, not a cause.](http://www.snopes.com/history/american/gauge.asp)
 - [Gauntlet tracks](https://en.wikipedia.org/wiki/Gauntlet_track#Canada) are used when bigger trains need to go through the same place as smaller trains (like light rail), but there is no space for two parallel tracks, so they overlap the tracks and allow only one train in at a time.
-- [Hawaii has the highest homelessness rate in the states.](https://vid.me/6YZ5) The high cost of living makes it very easy to go bankrupt there, with nowhere to go.
 - When marijuana is legalised, the government is obligated to keep prices low, to undercut the black market.
 After the black market is gone, they can freely increase prices for taxation.
 Except Ontario.
 Ontario exercises the worst legalisation scheme possible.
 - [In the early days of colonoscopies, attempts to burn off polyps in the colon ignited explosive hydrogen gas in the colon of several unlucky people, sometimes with tragic results.
 The colon-cleansing preparations people now take the night before a colonoscopy have solved the problem.](http://www.ctvnews.ca/mobile/flatulence-expert-defines-normal-output-rate-1.269197)
 - On one hand, raising interest rates make stocks drop because higher rates hurt companies' bottom line; on the other hand, if the rate hiked is less than the rate expected (e.g. +0.25% rather than +0.5%), then the market will still go up.